Slack pings, client emails, subcontractor texts… it’s enough to drive anyone crazy. Stop the communication madness and make a Gantt chart.

 Pro Tip: Love your Gantt chart’s layout and want to use it again for other consulting projects?
 Save it as a template in Venngage.
 That way, you can reuse it whenever you need to make a Gantt chart for another client.

-Why is a Gantt Chart Important?
+Why is a Gantt chart important?

 Gantt charts are important because they make scheduling, planning and executing on projects easier.
+They also help a lot with general time management.

 Projects often involve multiple stakeholders, activities and deadlines.
 Gantt charts visualize all these factors so that project managers and their teams can quickly understand who needs to do what and when.